gonimo/gonimo/front/doc/Gonimo-Architecture.md

 # Intended Audience

-People who are familar with FRP and [reflex](https://github.com/reflex-frp/reflex) in particular and are wondering how they can structure their applications better.
+People who are familiar with FRP and [reflex](https://github.com/reflex-frp/reflex) in particular and are wondering how they can structure their applications better.